samyue/RecipeFinder/README.md

 You need to install node.js to run the application, and nodeunit to run the test.

-#Impementation and design details
+#Impementation and design highlights
-The main logic of Recipe Finder is encapsulated into module: lib/RecipeFinder.js.
+The main logic of Recipe Finder is encapsulated into the module: lib/RecipeFinder.js.
 This ensures that most of the functions are testable and easier to re-use and maintain.

+The implementation tries to use as less global variables as prossible, so the code are decoupled.

+To manage the asyncronous functions and to avoid callback hell, I used async.js module to manage the workflow of parallel execution of I/O calls.

+The underscore.js module provides many nice and handy functional programming utilities to make the code succint.

 ## License